feldera/feldera/docs/tutorials/rest_api/index.md

 the program and its version (1).
 When an SQL program is created or when its code is updated, its version is incremented and compilation is automatically triggered.

-Check that the program is compiled:
+Check the program's compilation status:

 ```
 curl -s -X GET http://localhost:8080/v0/programs/sc-program | jq